freemansoft/docker-scripts/kafka-confluent/README.md

 # Docker Management
 See README.md in the [root of this repo](../README.md)

-# IDE Extension Recommendations
+# IDE Integration
-None at this time
+No IDE integrations specific to this project are called out at this time.